 On the other side of totally not blending is Phakalane, which has a range of housing available, but more on the lines ranging from suburban-type dwellings to mansions.
 Many places have swimming pools and lovely gardens, despite the periodic water restrictions, although in some cases, the house takes up most of the residential plot.

-If your company doesn’t help you find your housing, there are numerous real estate agents available, and sometimes people work with several different realtors to find the place they want.
+If your company doesn’t help you find your housing, there are numerous real estate agents available, including the international Knight Frank Botswana, and sometimes people work with several different realtors to find the place they want.
 I haven’t yet understood whether or not the systems are different, the realtors can’t show every house that is listed, or some of them are just stuck in their ways, but it seems you are free to use several different agents at a given time; don't know whether this will change.

 Another word of caution, read your lease carefully, because there is often a clause indicating the percentage the rent will increase on a yearly basis and there appears to be no consistency with this number.
 Also, landlords can be inconsistent, although like anywhere, some are better than others.
 If a house appears to be in a dilapidated condition, don’t expect that to change quickly.
 I suggest that you find the house in the condition you are willing to tolerate, as things take time.